reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

 In this test, we use a `BooleanSupplier` to simulate a service health check based on a status code.
-The `BooleanSupplier` returns `true` if the status is "ON" and `false` otherwise.
+The `BooleanSupplier` returns `true` if the status is `ON` and `false` otherwise.
 The test verifies the supplier's output against the expected value for different status codes.

-{{% info title="BooleanSupplier Usecases" %}}
+{{% info title="`BooleanSupplier` Use Cases" %}}

 While it's true that a boolean value can only be `true` or `false`, a `BooleanSupplier` can be useful in scenarios where the `boolean` value needs to be determined dynamically based on some conditions or external factors.
 Here are a few practical use cases:

-- **Feature Flags:** In applications with feature toggles, use a `BooleanSupplier` to check whether a feature is enabled or disabled.
+- **Feature Flags:** In applications with feature toggles, use a `BooleanSupplier` to check whether a feature is on or off.
 - **Conditional Execution:** Use it to decide whether to execute certain logic based on dynamic conditions.
 - **Health Checks:** In microservices, determine the health status of a service or component using it.
 - **Security:** It can check if a user has the necessary permissions to access a resource or perform an action.